-Furthermore, any release of information about students' enrollment in this school may not be released without prior written consent from the student.
-Release of information requests are available from the office if necessary.
+Furthermore, any release of information about students' enrollment in this school may

 ACCESS TO STUDENT FILES

 Student records are kept on the school premises.
 They are located in the office and kept under lock and key.
 A student has the right to gain access to his/her cumulative records by making a request to do so.